 The Board and management maintain a 5-Year Capital Improvement Plan that is updated on an annual basis.
 Like other water agencies in Marin, overall water supply is limited to local sources.
 Additional infrastructure investment will not significantly expand the District's water supply.

 Fire District

-SBFPD has two stations, one located along Highway 1 and the other at Calle Del Arroyo.
+SBFPD operates one fire station at Highway 1 and Belvedere Avenue and an equipment storage facility on Calle Del Arroyo.
 The District's equipment consists of the following: